A danger sign of a debt problem is borrowing money before payday...

 6. Refer a friend

 You can take advantage of the multitude of cash rewards available by getting your friends to sign up for things you think are good.
-There are more and more companies offering to pay you to refer your friends such as Groupon, the AA and The FX Firm to name but a few.
+There are more and more companies offering to pay you to refer your friends such as Groupon and the AA to name but a few.

 The website Refermehappy.com has a load of companies that do this, and you can join as either a ‘referrer’ or a ‘friend’ and you both get a referral bonus from the company.
 If your friend is willing to join anyway you might as well make some money from it.